paolo-chiabrera/two-of-one/apps/next-showcase-app/README.md

 A file-system based router built on top of Server Components that supports layouts, nested and dynamic routing, loading states, error handling, and more.

-> For example, the app portfolio directory has been created and handles the "/portfolio" URL.
+> e.g. The app portfolio directory has been created and handles the "/portfolio" URL.

 Next.js also offers the **Link component**, which provides client-side navigation between pages without a full refresh.

-> Check it in the app layout.
+> e.g. Check it in the app layout.

 Also, useRouter hook allows you to programmatically change routes inside Client Components.

-> Check the NavigationButton component
+> e.g. Check the NavigationButton component

 ### [Rendering](https://nextjs.org/docs/app/building-your-application/rendering)